Today I’m sharing a “No Sew DIY Christmas Tree Tapestry” that was inspired by Anthropologie.

 That was the longest part of the entire process.

-Still, I started and finished this project within an hour or two.
+Still, I started and finished this project within an hour or so.

 I already had a dowel rod on hand so cut it to fit.